 Self-harm is a coping strategy which helps people to deal with distressing thoughts and emotions.
-One of the main things to remember is that self-harm has purpose as a coping strategy.
+One of the main things to remember is that self-harm does have a purpose as a coping strategy.
 The purpose of self-harm is often known as the function of self-harm.
 Before we can start to look at alternative coping strategies, we first need to find out what the function of the person’s self-harm is.
-The function of the self-harm can help us understand our loved one’s needs.
+The function of the self-harm can help us understand the needs of the person we are supporting.
 Everyone is different, so for some people self-harm might have more than one function.
 Others might identify more strongly with one function.
 Below is a list of some of the ways in which self-harm can function as a coping strategy:

-When someone finds it too hard to verbalise their emotions, sometimes they can let others know how they are feeling through their behaviours.
+When people find it too hard to verbalise their emotions, sometimes they can let others know how they are feeling through their behaviours.
 It may also be easier for them to talk about the act of self-harm, rather than about how they are feeling.

 Most people who self-harm tend to hold their feelings inside, or to try to ignore them.
-People can only bottle up their feelings for so long before they eventually become overwhelming.
+We can only bottle up our feelings for so long before they eventually become overwhelming.
 It is often at these times that a person is most likely to self-harm.
-When someone self-harms, a chemical reaction occurs in their bodies which leads to them feeling a sense of calm and relief.
+When someone self-harms, a chemical reaction occurs in their body which leads to them feeling a sense of calm and relief.

-For some people, how often they hurt themselves, or the ways that they hurt themselves, may be the only things in their life that they feel they have control over.
+For some people, how often they hurt themselves, or the ways that they hurt themselves, may be the only thing in their life that they feel they have control over.

 Self harm can take the focus away from an emotional pain that might feel more confusing, overwhelming and difficult to deal with.